mitchelljustin/pragmatic-lightning/index.md

 })
 ```

-We will use files from `lnd_data/` to fill the last two: TLS certificate and Macaroon.
+We will use files from the `lnd_data/` directory used by `lnd` to fill the last two: TLS certificate and Macaroon.

 ```javascript
 const lnRpc = await connectToLnNode({